ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 }
 ```

-Setting the `validators` option to the same Zod schema as on the server is the most convenient and recommended way, but it increases the size of the client bundle a bit.
+Setting the `validators` option to the same Zod schema as on the server is the most convenient and recommended way.
+Just put the schema in a shared directory, `$lib/schemas` for example, and import it on the client as well as on the server.

-A lightweight alternative is to use a Superforms validation object.
+This will increase the size of the client bundle a bit however, since Zod now has to be imported on the client.
+If you're highly concerned about a few extra kilobytes, a lightweight alternative is to use a Superforms validation object.

 It's an object with the same keys as the form, with a function that receives the field value and should return `string | string[]` as an error message, or `null | undefined` if the field is valid.

 Here's how to validate a string length, for example: